Pain · Procurement

 We hit the US RFP shortlist.
 Get eliminated round 1.
 Same product.
 Why?

 The capability is there.
 The compliance is there.
 The cover letter is polite.
-The US procurement reader cuts the response in the first pass anyway.
+The US procurement buyer cuts the response in the first pass anyway.
 The architecture of the response is the eliminator, not the substance.

 Six signals the response was cut on shape.